DAJananiTK/IT-Service-Desk-Analytics-using-Python/README.md

 This project demonstrates how Python-based data analytics can improve IT service management by identifying ticket trends, monitoring support performance, evaluating SLA compliance, and providing insights for better operational decision-making.

----

----

-⭐ If you found this project helpful, feel free to star this repository.# IT-Service-Desk-Analytics-using-Python